carpentries-incubator/gap-lesson/05-small-groups.md

 > ## Don't panic! {.callout}
 >
-> Find out how to interrupt a long computation and leave the break loop.
+> You can interrupt GAP by pressing Ctrl-C once.
+After that, GAP will enter
+> a break loop, designated by the break prompt `brk`.
+You can leave it by
+> typing `quit;` (beware of pressing Ctrl-C twice within a second - that will
+> terminate GAP session completely).

-This is another situation where theoretical knowledge helps much more than brute-force approach.
-If the group is a _p_ group, then the order of each conjugacy class of a non-identity element of a group is divisible by _p_, therefore, the average order of a group element can not be an integer.
-These groups could be excluded from calculation.
+This is again the situation where theoretical knowledge helps much more than brute-force approach.
+If the group is a _p_-group, then the order of each conjugacy class of a non-identity element of a group is divisible by _p_, therefore, the average order of a group element can not be an integer.
+Therefore, _p_-groups could be excluded from calculation.
 So, the new version of the code is

 ~~~ {.gap}
 TestRangeOfOrders:=function(f,n1,n2)